aniansh19019/Allegiance-JavaFX-Game/README.md

 - **Sound Setting** - The user can also toggle gamewide sounds as per their preference.
 - **Ship Choice** - The player can choose from 4 different ships to play the game.

-### Noteworthy Features

-Some other noteworthy features of the game:

-- Complex Graphical Sprites instead of simple shapes.
-- Fluid Animated Visual Effects.
-- Sound Effects and Music.
-- 10 different obstacles.
-- Realistic Kinematics.

 ## Design Patterns Identified